 AGNES NANOGAK (1925-2001), W2-473, Holman

-Acquired directly from the artist by the vendor c.
-1983 during his travels to Holman Island.
+These graphics Acquired directly from the artist by the vendor in 1983 during his travels to Holman Island.
 Here, he was under the tour guidance of Wallace Goose, Nanogak’s husband.

 These original drawings were not initially meant for sale.
 Rather, their purpose was intended to accompany the story of Anikniyak in Nanogak’s 1986 publication More Tales from the Igloo.